-In the event of personnel cutbacks, the local parties shall assess the staffing requirements and needs of the company.
-If such needs cannot be fulfilled as provided for in the law, the parties shall determine the order of redundancy by deviation from the provisions of the law.
+In the event of personnel cutbacks, the local parties should assess the employer's requirements and needs in terms of staffing.
+If these needs cannot be met by applying the law, the determination of the order of redundancy shall deviate from the provisions of the Employment Protection Act.

-In so doing, the local parties shall select the employees for whom employment will be terminated such that the company's skills needs and the company's ability to conduct competitive business activities, and thus provide continued employment, are taken into account.
+The local parties shall then select employees to be laid off in a way that takes into special consideration the employer's need for competence and the employer's ability to conduct competitive operations and thus provide continued employment.